fb

 The Original

 ARMEX is the original baking soda based abrasive.
 In 1985 it was Church & Dwight Co., Inc. makers of ARM & HAMMER products that while working with the engineers restoring the Statue of Liberty decided to try baking soda as an abrasive.
 Following the success of soda blasting, Church & Dwight partnered with equipment maker Schmidt Manufacturing to optimize the process, both the equipment and the media, for commercial application.
-The chemists at Church & Dwight, first developed 3 and now 11 application specific soda blasting abrasives to meet industry requirements worldwide.
+The chemists at Church & Dwight have developed application specific soda blasting abrasives to meet industry requirements worldwide.

 Why Baking Soda Blasting?